Kobia77/rent-find-bot/README.md

-# Rent Find Bot - by Kobi Alen
+# Rent Find Bot - by Kobi

 ## Overview
 A Telegram bot that helps users find rental properties by scraping listings from Madlan.